ohliumliu/connectingdots/learning/model_diagnosis.md

 * Training curve.
 Plot training or cross-validation error as a function of training data set size.
 It helps to determine whether it's underfitting or overfitting.
+* If it turns out some features have an extremely high coefficients, it may be a "signature" and should be removed.